 Charleston is a beautiful and interesting city, full of history, culture, and great food and beer, and we look forward to a return visit… but without our tin can home so we can stay in town!
-As is the case with campgrounds in most larger cities, our home base was just too far from the parts of Charlestown we wanted to explore, and all the time spent driving (and finding parking) or being driven up and down the highway was a real downer.
-We made the decision to avoid Airstreaming to bigger cities for a while, let’s see how that sticks!
+As is the case with campgrounds in most larger cities, our home base was just too far from the parts of Charleston we wanted to explore, and all the time spent driving (and finding parking) or being driven up and down the highway was a real downer.
+We subsequently made the decision to avoid Airstreaming to bigger cities for a while, let’s see how that sticks!

 Because we waited too long to book a campsite, we had to split our stay in Charleston across two campgrounds.
 One was delightful; the other, not so much.

 The Campground at James Island County Park

 James Island County Park, about twenty minutes south of downtown Charleston, is enormous and beautiful, and has a clean, quiet campground with winding lanes and leafy campsites.
 We were able to exit the Airstream and in three steps be on a running trail, part of a network winding around the park for a few miles through woods, meadows, play areas, and past small lakes and a tidal river with a fishing dock.
 Outside the park, restaurants and even a brewery are nearby on James Island, and it’s a short drive to the shops and cafes in the happening West Ashley neighborhood of Charleston.
 We loved staying there.